ompl/ompl/doc/dox/education.md

   - Centralized multi-robot planning
   - Protein folding

 We are looking for educational partners to use and further develop the material.
-If you are interested in the lectures and assignments, please contact [Mark Moll](http://www.cs.rice.edu/~mmoll) and [Lydia Kavraki](http://www.cs.rice.edu/~kavraki).
+If you are interested in the educational material, please contact [Mark Moll](http://www.cs.rice.edu/~mmoll) and [Lydia Kavraki](http://www.cs.rice.edu/~kavraki).

 \htmlonly